 This article belongs to a series called MarvelousMonday.
 Each Monday I send you a short email with inspiration & insights about travel destinations and nature to marvel at: beautiful photographs, stories, pop quizzes & mind-boggling facts about Earth and space.
 Sign up to the mailing list at the end of this article to be notified each week. 🌎

-The Coronavirus crisis is bringing lots of pain, anger, fear and restrictions.
+The Coronavirus crisis is bringing lots of pain, anger, fear, uncertainty and restrictions.
 One thing that helps me stay positive is focusing my attention on nature.

 Nature is so normal.
 In nature, everything is following its regular cycle.
 The sun is shining no matter what.
 It's raining no matter what.
 It's a really soothing feeling.
 I sometimes even forget the strange situation we're in when I'm outside (until I see people with facemaks ;)).